 - B.1.1.
 The Holder shall be responsible for ensuring spectator safety is effectively managed, ensuring that all checks, inspections, testing, training, recording, remedial works, and other matters relating to spectator safety are carried out promptly and effectively. - B.1.2.
-The Holder shall ensure the appointment of an Occupationally Competent Safety Officer and Deputy Safety Officer and provide them with detailed job descriptions clearly identifying the functions of their posts. - B.1.3.
-The Duty Officer shall be easily identifiable and shall be in attendance at the match day control or elsewhere in the sports ground but easily contactable from there.
-The duty officer shall not be engaged in any task which will prevent him/her from exercising the principal duty of ensuring safety during a Specified Activity.
+The Holder shall ensure the appointment of a Safety Officer and one or more Deputy Safety Officers all of whom shall be Occupationally Competent and provide them with detailed job descriptions clearly identifying the functions of their posts. - B.1.3.
+During the Specified Activity the Duty Officer shall be easily identifiable and shall be in attendance at the Match Control Point or elsewhere in the Sports Ground but easily contactable from there.
+The Duty Officer shall not be engaged in any task which will prevent him/her from exercising the principal duty of ensuring safety during a Specified Activity.